Hannah-codding/HannahLawrence_T1A3/README.md

-## Style Used
+## Style Conventions used

 ![PEP-8](./jpg/pep.jpg)

-Pep8 - used as the style guide for this app to ensure a clean code.
+Pep8 was chosen as it allows for clean and clear code.
+This will ensure that the file runs correctly and is easy to read.
+Please refer to the image above to see some of the standard conventions for PEP-8.

 ## Sitemap